-The ISM uses two types of service notes to provide important safety guidelines, prevent equipment damage and make sure that the suspension system operates correctly.
+The ISM uses two types of service notes to provide important safety guidelines for correct operation.
 The service notes are defined as:

-"NOTE": Provides additional instructions or procedures to complete tasks and make sure that the suspension functions properly.
+"NOTE": Provides additional instructions or procedures to complete tasks and make sure the suspension system functions properly.

 CAUTION Indicates a hazardous situation or unsafe practice that, if not avoided, could result in equipment damage and serious injury.